JackHanke/JackHanke.github.io/_posts/2025-01-23-minimal-inscribed-polyforms.md

 "Look on my works, ye Mighty, and despair!"

+After this I decided I would not be enumerating any more minimal inscribed polyforms.

 ## Further Questions

 1. Is there an overarching theorem for enumerating the minimal inscribed polyforms in a given labelled graph $G$?